gokuthug1/gplr/README.md

 ### Full Page Example (`index.html`)

-Here is a complete, working example.
-This example includes multiple caption tracks to showcase the new captions menu.
-You can copy this code into an `index.html` file and open it in your browser to see the player in action.
+This complete example includes multiple caption tracks to demonstrate the player's capabilities.
+Copy this code into an `index.html` file and open it in your browser.

 ```html
 <!DOCTYPE html>